 Once you have secured consent you need to record it.
 The record should be thorough.
 Records should show who has consented how they opted-in, what purpose they consented to their data being processed for, and the wording of the consent request.
 This record will, of course, count as personal data, which you will hold under the ‘legal obligation’ basis.
 If the way you process data, or the purpose you process it for, changes, you will need to explain this to the individual and get consent again.

 To Sum Up

-In short the changes to consent requirements mean that it is no longer the catch-all reason for holding data.
-In many circumstances another legal basis will be better.
+In short, the changes to consent requirements mean that it is no longer the catch-all reason for holding data.
+In many circumstances, another legal basis will be better.
 For example, existing customer records.
-You would be better to class these as coming under the ‘contract’ basis, as you need to have this data to fulfil contractual obligations to the client.
+It would be better to classify these as coming under the ‘contract’ basis, as you need to have this data to fulfil contractual obligations to the client.

 Once again some of the best advice we can give you is to check out the ICO website, where you can find detailed information on the requirements for each lawful basis, as well as checklists to help you obtain and manage consent.

-Leave Wizard Ltd is committed to using your data in accordance with these new regulations, but if you have any questions, please don’t hesitate to contact us on email@example.com
+Leave Wizard Ltd is committed to using your data in accordance with these new regulations, but if you have any questions, please don’t hesitate to contact us at [email protected]